 I love African American Spirituals!
-I have long been a proponent of singing spirituals in music class because of their educational value.
-But I am starting to realize that there could be more value in these amazing songs, not just because of their historical significance or musical qualities, but because of the spirit in the spirituals.
-More on that later.
+I have long been a proponent of singing spirituals in music class because of their educational value and historical significance.

 As you probably already know, African American spirituals were (and are) mostly made up on the spot both inside and outside of the church.
-The original songs were called negro spirituals and often included work songs sung by slaves.
-(Spirituals now are often referred to as “gospel music.”)
 The themes are mostly about God, Bible stories and freedom.
 This site has more than 200 spirituals listed, and my collection (here) has 70+.

 Easy to Learn

 I have always enjoyed singing spirituals in the classroom because of how many of them are easy to learn and are rich with musical qualities.
 For instance, there are many songs that have four phrases, where the first three phrases have the same lyrics (often with phrase two’s melody changing slightly) and the last phrase is different.
 Here is a list of some of those songs (all are found on this page):

 - Do Lord

 - I’m Gonna Sing

 - Kum Ba Ya

 - Shepherd Shepherd